browserengineering/book/book/scripts.md

         # ...
 ```

-Now `querySelectorAll` we find all nodes matching the selector:
+Now `querySelectorAll` will find all nodes matching the selector:

 ``` {.python}
 def querySelectorAll(self, selector_text):